Alicepinch/bakemyday/TESTING.md

 Any remaining errors are outlined below:

 - Error 'variable 'e' not being used' is because 'e' is a variable that is used to capture any errors from the Stripe webhook handler.
-- Error './checkout/app.py - 'checkout.signals' imported but unused' is because the import is just to let Django know that there is a signal listening for changes to automatically updating the totals
+- Error './checkout/app.py - 'checkout.signals' imported but unused' is because the import is just to let Django know that there is a signal listening for changes to automatically update the totals
 - Error 'line too long (80 > 79 characters)' in the webhook handler file cannot be shortened without breaking the code.
 - Error './checkout/views.py:79:80: E501 line too long (81 > 79 characters)' also cannot be shortened without breaking the code.